MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ### -ModernGroupLocation
 The ModernGroupLocation parameter specifies the Microsoft 365 Groups to include in the policy.
 Valid values are:

-- An Microsoft 365 Group
+- A Microsoft 365 Group

 - The value All for all Microsoft 365 Groups.
 You can only use this value by itself.